kurtmckee/listparser/docs/index.rst

 If you're building a feed reader and you need to import OPML subscription lists, you've come to the right place!

-listparser makes it easy to parse and use subscription lists in multiple formats.
+listparser makes it easy to parse and use subscription lists in multiple formats, including OPML and RDF+FOAF.
-It supports OPML and RDF+FOAF, and runs on Python 3.9+ and on PyPy 3.11.

 Contents